alpardayalman/Transcendence/README.md

 - [ ] Advanced 3D Graphics: The primary goal of this module is to implement advanced 3D graphics techniques to elevate the visual quality of the Pong game.
 By utilizing ThreeJS/WebGL , we aim to create stunning visual effects that immerse players in the gaming environment.
 - [ ] Immersive Gameplay: The incorporation of advanced 3D techniques enhances the overall gameplay experience by providing users with a visually engaging and captivating Pong game.
 - [ ] Technology Integration: The chosen technology for this module is ThreeJS/WebGL .
 These tools will be used to create the 3D graphics, ensuring compatibility and optimal performance.
-### Accessibility #
-### Minor module: Support on all devices. +5
-- [ ] Make sure the website is responsive, adapting to different screen sizes and orientations, ensuring a consistent user experience on desktops, laptops, tablets, and smartphones.
-- [ ] Ensure that users can easily navigate and interact with the website using different input methods, such as touchscreens, keyboards, and mice, depending on the device they are using.
-### Minor module: Expanding Browser Compatibility. +5
-- [ ] Extend browser support to include an additional web browser, ensuring that users can access and use the application seamlessly.
-- [ ] Conduct thorough testing and optimization to ensure that the web application functions correctly and displays correctly in the newly supported browser.
-- [ ] Address any compatibility issues or rendering discrepancies that may arise in the added web browser.
-- [ ] Ensure a consistent user experience across all supported browsers, maintaining usability and functionality.
 ### Minor module: Multiple language supports. +5
 - [ ] Implement support for a minimum of three languages on the website to accommodate a broad audience.
 - [ ] Provide a language switcher or selector that allows users to easily change the website’s language based on their preferences.